- Air Crash Sites

 Of the 45 V1s launched from beneath adapted Heinkel 111s off the Yorkshire Coast on the morning of 24 December 1944, a few came down around Macclesfield and Buxton.

 There used to be a rusting tailpipe in the crater.
 This was recovered by Mr Smith in 1983 and was on display at the Museum of Science and Industry at Manchester.
-I don’t know if it still is, but here is a photo of Mr Smith with the bit of tailpipe.
+I don’t know if it is still there, but here is a photo of Mr Smith with the bit of tailpipe.

 Photo and quote from ‘Flying Bombs over the Pennines’ by Peter J C Smith, 1988.